Anchor PDAs and Accounts

 pub struct Initialize {}

-Go ahead and remove the initialize
+Go ahead and remove the initialize instruction and Initialize type.

 use anchor_lang::prelude::*;